-Income Tax raids at Kanimozhi's residence in Thoothukudi
+Income Tax raids Kanimozhi's residence in Thoothukudi, finds nothing

 Chennai, Apr 16: The income tax department raided the house of DMK leader Kanimozhi in Tamil Nadu's Thoothukudi on Tuesday evening.

-A team of 10 people are conducting the search along with an Election Commission flying squad.
+The I-T department has now clarified that Kanimozhi cooperated with the team and nothing was found from her residence.

+The raid was conducted based on tip off alleging that case was being stashed at her residence.
+The IT officials were unable to find any cash or any other incriminating evidences from the premises.

 The raids come as Lok Sabha elections in Vellore were cancelled following a huge cash haul, allegedly from the house of a DMK candidate.
 This was the first time Lok Sabha polls were cancelled in cash-for-votes allegations.